react-native-documents/document-picker/README.md

 # react-native-documents

-A set of React Native modules for document picker and viewer.
+A set of React Native modules for document picking and viewing.

-Thank you for sponsoring this project.
+If this is useful to you, consider [saying thanks](https://github.com/sponsors/vonovak).
 Your support is greatly appreciated!!!